Back to all posts

 }

-The this.ClientSignIn handles authentication and sets a access token for the rest of the application to use.
-The access token is used to authenticate the user when accessing the 'WCF service'.
+The this.ClientSignIn handles authentication and sets an access token for the rest of the application to use.
+The access token is used to authenticate the user when accessing the ‘WCF service’.

 private string GetUniLoginToken(string url) {